ever-Lord/BBC/readme.md

 - Groups of biters come from all side and will use same waypoints to attack other side (slighlty randomized)

 PAUSE/SUBSTITUTE :
-- Freezing/Pausing also freeze biters, but not turrets
+- Freezing/Pausing also freeze biters, but not turrets, nor factory, nor personal craftings ... no idea to change this unfortunately
 - Team can ask for a pause to the referee once per hour
 - For any reason (e.g. player disconnects or cant keep up with the game), after moving this player to spectators, referee can switch 4th team mate to the team.
 When player reconnects, he can go back to the field after 4th was removed.
 One rule : never more than 3 players on one side !